-Using co-transcriptome GWA, we identified 25 trans-eQTL hotspots dispersed across the genome that modulate either the host or pathogen transcriptomes.
+Using co-transcriptome GWA, we identified 25 trans-eQTL hotspots dispersed across the B. cinerea genome that modulate either the host or pathogen transcriptomes.
 This contrasts with previous cross-species eQTL studies, which identified one or only a few cross-species eQTL hotspots (Wu, Cai et al. 2015, Guo, Fudali et al. 2017).
 Further, most of the genetic variation detected in our study is distant from the affected transcripts, i.e. located in trans.
 These trans-eQTL hotspots are linked to the expression variation for five major B. cinerea trans- co-expression networks with genes dispersed across the genome (Zhang, Corwin et al. 2018).
 In particular, the eQTL hotspots influenced the expression of many genes from the previously identified B. cinerea trans-co-expression networks (vesicle/virulence, translation/growth, exocytosis regulation, peptidase).
-Interestingly, the candidate polymorphisms are spread throughout the genome and the detected eQTL hotspots are not in regions of the genome with outlier levels of genetic variation.(Zhang, Corwin et al. 2018) This contrasts with what might be expected in filamentous fungi that have multiple-speed genomes.
-In these fungi, diverse fungal virulence effectors are enriched in regions of the genome containing repetitive sequences and transposable elements (Dong, Raffaele et al. 2015).
+Interestingly, the candidate polymorphisms are spread throughout the genome and the detected eQTL hotspots are not in regions of the genome with outlier levels of genetic variation.
+Further, the genetic targets of these eQTL are dispersed across the plant and pathogen genomes (Zhang, Corwin et al. 2018).
+As such, B. cinerea does not fit the models of what might be expected in filamentous fungi that have multiple-speed genomes due to varying selective pressures across the genome.
+In these specialist fungi with closer co-evolution with their host species, diverse fungal virulence effectors are enriched in regions of the genome containing repetitive sequences and transposable elements (Dong, Raffaele et al. 2015).
 These regions show enhanced rates of mutation and polymorphism while the rest of the genome shows slower evolutionary rates.
-If this pattern defined variation in the current system, it would predict clustering of the great majority of eGWA hits to a few locations, rather than distribution of eGWA across the genome as was found.(Atwell, Corwin et al. 2018, Caseys, Shi et al. 2018) It will require conducting a similar analysis in the multi-speed genome filamentous fungi to test whether eQTL in a pathogen with a multi-speed genome truly cluster within the highly polymorphic regions.
+If this pattern defined variation in the current system, it would predict clustering of the great majority of eGWA hits to a few locations, rather than distribution of eQTL across the genome as was found.
+This is consistent with previous findings of high diversity in B. cinerea genome-wide, and virulence mapping to large swaths of the pathogen genome including 16 of 18 chromosomes (Atwell, Corwin et al. 2018, Caseys, Shi et al. 2018).
+It will require conducting a similar analysis in the multi-speed genome filamentous fungi to test whether eQTL in a pathogen with a multi-speed genome truly cluster within the highly polymorphic regions.
 These findings together provide evidence for polygenic trans-regulation of gene expression in B. cinerea interactions that then coalesces around specific transcriptional modules to influence virulence.

 Polygenic modules and pleiotropy in cross-species eQTL